 Or does (a) not wanting to take the time to study the issue in depth, (b) peer and denominational pressure to continue the practice, (c) fear that some adults might go to another church if it is brought up, (d) overly relying on decisions trusted men who came before made, (e) fear of finding out that current practice is wrong, or (f) insensitivity to sex discrimination due to its normalization in the church keep your congregation from discussing it?

-Ironically, it is these 10 churches and others like them that will endure lots of criticism asserting these churches are (a) ignoring the meaning of scripture, (b) caving to cultural pressure, (c) putting attracting people ahead of God’s commands, (d) following man-made decisions rather than God’s, (e) engaged in sin, and (f) not paying attention to God’s will for women.
+Ironically, it is these 10 churches and others like them that will endure lots of criticism from people asserting these churches are (a) ignoring the meaning of scripture, (b) caving to cultural and peer pressure, (c) putting keeping and attracting members ahead of God’s commands, (d) following man-made decisions rather than God’s, (e) engaged in sin, and (f) not paying attention to God’s will for women.

 20 scripture passages in which God asks women to speak to, teach, lead, and have authority over men can be found here.